 On this topic, Toyota L Valve Wrong Setting, there are two things I would like to share with you this time.
 First, the wrong valve clearance.
-Second, setting valve clearance in the wrong way.
+Second, setting the valve clearance in the wrong way.

 We have to understand that the exhaust valve and the intake valve are different in sizes and that gives us hint that we are to set valve clearances in different measurements.